discordia-space/CEV-Eris/CONTRIBUTING.md

 ```
 ***

-Using colon operator (:) for object property and procs access is deprecated.
+Using colon operator (:) for object property and procs access is generally inadviseable

 ***Good:***
 ```